DaforLynx/ranger-ttrpg/Rulebook.md

 Long range is within sprinting distance (16 spaces) Extreme range is anything outside of long range Weapons roll normally within their optimal range, and are viable for one range band outside of it, though making an attack from that distance will have disadvantage.
-Optional range for bow is long range, and for throwing knife is short range.
+Reminder: optional range for bow is long range, and for throwing knife is short range.
 ### Maimed
 When a Ranger hits 0 hitpoints, they become maimed.
 A maimed Ranger makes all attacks and checks with a -1 penalty and can only move 1d8 spaces when running (rolled every time they make a move action), or 1 space stealthily.
 ### Unconscious
 If a Ranger takes damage while maimed, they fall unconscious and prone, and can no longer take actions, but they also no longer occupy a space, meaning another character standing in their space will prevent others from targeting them with melee attacks.
 An unconscious Ranger cannot be revived except through specific means.
-- Another Ranger's help: whether through smelling salts, a slap on the cheek, a slash of cold water, or perhaps the simple smell of coffee, a Ranger in melee range can spend two actions in a single turn reviving an unconscious Ranger.
+- Another Ranger's help: whether through smelling salts, a slap on the cheek, a slash of cold water, or perhaps the simple smell of coffee, a Ranger in melee range can spend two actions in a single turn reviving an unconscious Ranger. (*Note: animal companions can also revive a player using this method*)
 - The Capsule: a specific talent.

 A Ranger revived after being reduced to 0 hitpoints will do so with 1 remaining hitpoint and be unable to perform an action until their next turn.